 Bank full Flow Conditions: Indicates the maximum carrying capacity of the river, without overflowing, and consequently disrupting sediment transportation and habitat structure.

-Flow Days: The number of days with significant flow, potentially affecting feeding opportunities and other interactions within the food web.
+Flow Days: The number of days with significant water flow, potentially affecting feeding opportunities and other interactions within the food web.

 Water Temperature (Annual Average): Indicating the thermal conditions experienced at the study sites annually.

-Temperature Accumulation (Degree Days): A cumulative measure of heat exposure over time, which influences metabolic rates and growth cycles.
+Temperature Accumulation (Degree Days): A cumulative measure of heat exposure over time, which influences fish metabolic rates and growth cycles.

-Drought and Flood Events: Instances of extreme low and high volume, affecting habitat quality and food availability.
+Drought and Flood Events: Instances of extreme low and high waterhole volume, affecting habitat quality and food availability.

 Additional variables might be considered depending on their availability and relevance to the growth patterns observed in the otolith data.
 These could encompass environmental features such as habitat composition, water quality parameters, and anthropogenic influences.
-The inclusion of these variables will be adaptive, contingent upon their statistical significance to the models, the insights they provide into the growth rates of the species being studied and the convergence properties of the models, themselves.
+The inclusion of these variables will be adaptive and, contingent upon their statistical significance to the models, the insights they provide into the growth rates of the species being studied and the convergence properties of the models themselves.

 2.3 Modeling

-The primary final product will be a comprehensive analytical script prepared with the programming language R that tidies, prepares for analysis and thoroughly explores the dataset to examine the impact of the various environmental and hydrological factors outlined above, on the annual growth of Golden perch, Bony bream, and Common carp.
+The primary final product will be a comprehensive analytical script prepared with the programming language R that tidies, prepares for analysis and thoroughly explores the dataset to examine the impact of the various environmental and hydrological factors outlined above, on the otolith growth patterns in Golden perch, Bony bream, and Common carp.
 The initial steps will involve data visualisation and generation of descriptive statistics to guide the modeling process.
-Following this, a methodologically iterative approach will be taken to explore the relationships.
-This means starting with simpler models to understand basic relationships, then progressively incorporating more complex models to capture nuanced patterns.
+Following this, a methodologically iterative approach will be taken to explore the relationships between environmental factors and otolith growth patterns.
+This means starting with simpler models to understand basic relationships, then progressively incorporating more complex models to incorporate more nuance.
 This phased approach allows for a thorough exploration of the data, ensuring that the final model(s) provide insightful and reliable predictions about the impact of hydrological factors on fish growth rates.
-The aim is not only to identify significant predictors but also to understand the magnitude of their effects, contributing to informed management strategies for riverine ecosystems.
-Some of the model types that will be considered include the following.
+The aim is not only to identify significant environmental influences on individual fish growth but also to understand the magnitude of their effects, contributing to informed management strategies for riverine ecosystems.
+Some of the model types that will be considered include the following:

 Multiple Linear Regression: